scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 Future work
 ===========
 This software could lead to good solution for rapid prototyping and for the growing community based on the open source and DIY.
+Has shown in the Use cases, most of the devices are prototyped with development platforms like Arduino.
+This software could help in the development of similar projects, even in more general engineering projects or others fields.
+A more general software could be developed to enable the DIY and electronics enthusiast to have simple tools to start in the electronics and programming world.

 A friendly UI, with customization of the plots trough UI instead of the code is a must to make a replacement for applications such as LabView or MATLAB solutions.
 Adding more tools for basic processing, like filters configurable on the UI, with application "on the fly" would lead to easier understanding both for investigation and education.
 Learning the applications of the signal processing with real signals and seeing the results in real time applied to a real signal could help in the learning of the signal processing and give more interest to the new learners.
 Optimizations to the processes are also in the scope.
 Including a separate process to do only the processing of the data, is a must to work with even more data and heavier data processing applications.
 An optimization of the Numpy stack, would increase the performance, stability and compatibility of the application.

+Finally, the multiplatform compatibility should be tested, fixed and ensured.
+With this, a basic software would be available to the entire Python community, and some of this work could benefit the core Python libraries.

 Acknowledgments
 ---------------